 If a court rules that you’re responsible for an accident involving serious injuries or significant property damage, the minimum amount of liability coverage probably won’t be enough to protect financial assets like your savings.
 You could end up paying tens of thousands of dollars from your own pocket after your policy pays out.

 4. Not checking for complaints against insurers

 Before you buy a policy, check with your state department of insurance to find out if there are complaints against an insurer you’re considering.

 Ask about enforcement actions, and find out if your state publishes complaint ratio reports.
-These reports will tell you whether an insurer receives more consumer complaints than average.
+These reports tell you whether an insurer receives more consumer complaints than average.